 Team work will play its part in your course.
 The computing industry is team-based and so this will be simulated in the classroom where thoughts and ideas need to be communicated and discussed with the merit and attention they deserve.
-Keeping quiet and letting everyone else “do the work” will not endear you to your fellow peers and will leave you unable to produce your own work when the final assessments descend upon you.

 As with a verbal language, the computer languages will be forgotten if you do not practice.
 You cannot just learn something and then leave it until the exam to revise.
 The successful candidates will be those who constantly refer back through their learning and seeing how all of their knowledge and understanding can be utilised in the problem solving challenges that stand in front of them.

 At Brampton we offer the Cambridge International Education A level and AS Computer Science course.
 The full A Level is broken up into four modules with each one having its own written examination.

 We provide two routes for students to complete the full A level course: